VijeethC300/BangaloreGitHubUsers/README.md

 # Scraping of GitHub users using GitHub API and Data Analysis (Bangalore)
 ## Description

 * Data Scraping: Data was scraped using Python code run on GoogleColab.
 GitHub token was used.
+Data Analysis was done using Excel [Functions, Filters and Pivot tables.
+The Analysis file is uploaded.
 * The most interesting and surprising facts:
 *
     a) Out of 593 users, 28 users [4.7% ]are of Organization/Group Type eg Zerodha.
 Rest are Individual users [95.3%]